 (Contact your web host if you get error messages)

-You can also easily remove an addon domain using the Addon Domains panel.
+You can also remove an addon domain using the cPanel Addon Domains panel.

-To delete addon domains, go to Addon Domains > Modify Addon Domain, select the item you would like to delete and click Remove …
+To delete your addon domain, go to the Addon Domains > Modify Addon Domain panel, select the addon domain you would like to delete and click Remove …

 To “park” a domain on top of another domain, first make sure that the domain’s nameservers have been set up correctly (see this tutorial for more information about setting up nameservers).